syncfusion-content/windowsforms-docs/WindowsForms/ProjIO/Project.md

 ---
 layout: post
 title: Project in Windows Forms projio control | Syncfusion
-description: Learn about Project support in Syncfusion Windows Forms projio (ProjIO) control and more details.
+description: Learn about Project support in Syncfusion Windows Forms projio (ProjIO) control, its elements and more details.
 platform: windowsforms
 control: ProjIO
 documentation: ug
 ---

-# Project in Windows Forms projio (ProjIO)
+# Project in Windows Forms proj (ProjIO)

 You can open, modify and create Project files using the Project Class.
 Project class has a structure similar to the MS Project document.
 Project class is useful in creating MS Projects in XML format.
 It can also be used to open or modify the existing Project files in XML format.